xHugo21/sensitive-data-detector/README.md

 - Proxy server that acts as a MiTM to analyse and block all sensitive LLM API interactions
 - Cleaner project structure
 - Chromium extension blocks prompt sending until analysed and user explicitly allows it.
-- Easier backend server setup via `requirements.txt` and Dockerfile
+- Easier backend server setup via a shared `uv` workspace and Dockerfile
 - Unified LiteLLM integration for 100+ providers with simple `.env` overrides
 - Local model support through Ollama
 - Test suite on every package and CI workflow